python-adaptive/paper/paper.md

 runner = Runner(bal_learner, goal)

 ```
-For more details on how to use Adaptive, we recommend reading the tutorial inside the documentation [@Nijholt].
+For more details on how to use Adaptive, we recommend reading the tutorial inside the documentation [@Nijholt2018].

 # Possible extensions

 #### Anisotropic triangulation would improve the algorithm.
 The current implementation of choosing the candidate point inside a simplex (triangle in 2D) with the highest loss, for the `LearnerND`, works by either picking a point (1) in the center of the simplex or (2) by picking a point on the longest edge of the simplex.
 The choice depends on the shape of the simplex, where the algorithm tries to create regular simplices.
-Alternatively, a good strategy is choosing points somewhere on the edge of a triangle such that the simplex aligns with the gradient of the function; creating an anisotropic triangulation[@Dyn1990].
+Alternatively, a good strategy is choosing points somewhere on the edge of a triangle such that the simplex aligns with the gradient of the function; creating an anisotropic triangulation [@Dyn1990].
 This is a similar approach to the anisotropic meshing techniques mentioned in the literature review.

 #### Learning stochastic functions is a promising direction.